Mike Stepovich: Territorial Governor of Alaska

 The appointment of Stepovich as Governor of Alaska Territory came as a result of a recommendation by U.S. Secretary of the Interior Fred Seaton.
 Seaton had traveled to the territory to interview potential candidates following the resignation of Governor B. Frank Heintzleman.
 While the Fairbanks attorney had not applied for the position, Seaton was still impressed by him.
 President Dwight Eisenhower nominated Stepovich for the position on May 9, 1957, and he took office on June 5 as the territory's first native-born non-acting governor.

-Much of the new governor's term was spent lobbying for Alaskan statehood.
+Much of the new governor's term was spent lobbying for Alaska statehood.
 In this effort he traveled widely through the Continental United States speaking and giving interviews on behalf of the territory.
 His efforts even included a January 19, 1958 appearance on the game show What's My Line?

 Involvement in the Alaska Statehood Act

 Stepovich was seated in the House Gallery when the House cast their votes on the Alaska Statehood Act.
 Upon its passage by the House, Stepovich would celebrate with Delegate E.L.
 "Bob" Bartlett, as well as New York Representative Leo W. O'Brien, and Pennsylvania Representative John Saylor.
 The bill passed, despite opposition from the powerful Chair of the Rules Committee, Virginia Representative Howard Smith & House Minority Leader Joe Martin.
 This was namely because of powerful House Speaker Sam Rayburn, who was one of the most influential members of Congress, and heavily backed the Alaska Statehood Act, partially because Alaska was heavily Democratic.
 Cheers came from the streets of Alaska as the news came to the soon-to-be state, and an Alaskan native remarked "It's a good thing.
 I like to see it come on fine.
 I will enjoy my first vote for President."